Dayo-Adewuyi/Dayo-Adewuyi/README.md

 - 💰 I'm a Freelancer.
 - 🔭 I’m currently working on many exciting EVM compatible projects.
-- 🧱 I’m great with SmartContracts, Frontend development and Zero Knowledge Protocols. 🧠💻🌐
+- 🧱 I’m great with SmartContracts, Frontend development, Backend development and Zero Knowledge Protocols. 🧠💻🌐
 - 🤝 I’m open to work/help with anything related to writing smartcontracts!
 - ⚡  Fun fact: I play Chess, Football and the Piano! ♟️🎾🎹